yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 ## Abstract

+In this project, I intend to automate the QC Department which is responsible to take measurements of the garments.
+The current process involves manual measurement using a tape measure.
+I started with a POC to be able to detect the left and right sleeves of a T-shirt.
+In this analysis using Detectron2, 3 out of 4 keypoints were accurately predicted.
+The x and y coordinates were stored and the length of the sleeves can be calculated using the Euclidean Distance.
+However, in order to make better predictions and predict all the other keypoints in a garment, I intend to create my own custom dataset and perfom the labeling.

 ## How to measure?

 Different clients require different types of measurement.
 For the purpose of this project, I chose to automate the quality control process for T-shirts only.
 Some clients require staright line measurement between 2 points and others require the length of a curvature or even some require the length of two legs of a 90 degrees triangle of a curve part.
 Below is a How to measure? sheet in a tech pack which shows the process of taking measurements: